tamagui/tamagui/README.md

 ### Media Queries

-**Beta**.
 Early support for media queries has landed via the hook `useMedia`.
 It's designed to work much the same as the advanced conditional statements do above.
 If SnackUI extracts all media query statements, it will remove the hook for you.

 Customizing the queries isn't supported quite yet, but planned to work without syntax changes.
 You'll have to make do with the defaults for the beta.